egovernments/municipal-services/noc-services/README.md

 - user  ( Manage user )

-- egov-idgen ( To generate the application No)
+- idgen ( To generate the application No)

 - localization ( To use the localized messages )